baranucdag/Angular-CarRental-Project/README.md

 # CarRental
-**This project was created for the front-end part of the Final Project, which is about building a web application on the .Net Core platform **
+**This project was created for the front-end part of the Car Rental Project, which is about building a web application on the .Net Core platform **
 * * * * * * *
 *  This project was generated with Angular CLI version 12.2.1.